Skip to main content

-Elicitation Handler
+Handler Template

 from fastmcp import Client

-# Present the message to the user and collect input
+# Present the message and collect input

 user_input = input(f"{message}: ")